 “I like to stay positive and keep a positive outlook on life.”
 Sarah Tennyson's optimism at first might seem odd coming from someone once kept alive by a feeding tube, she admitted.

 As a future accounting asset to The Dow Chemical Company, Kevin Finley crossed the graduation stage in May 2017 with excitement and a firm sense of purpose after five years at Saginaw Valley State University.

 Saginaw Valley State University is hosting an open house for students interested in learning more about the new master’s degree program in computer science and information systems approved by the Board of Control earlier this month.
 SVSU professors will be on hand from 5:30 to 7 p.m.
 Tuesday, May 23 in Pioneer Hall room 238 to answer questions and provide information about the program.

 Recent Saginaw Valley State University graduate Tory Thompson has received a national honor.
 The American Association of Teachers of French selected him to receive a 2017 Outstanding Senior in French Award.

-The hard-working, motivated members of the Saginaw Valley State University Cardinal Formula Racing team are hoping for a top 10 finish this year at the at the Formula Society of Automotive Engineers (FSAE) Collegiate Design Series on May 10-13 at Michigan International Speedway in Brooklyn, Michigan.
+The Saginaw Valley State University Cardinal Formula Race team sped its way to another impressive performance, posting the top score among exclusively undergraduate programs for the third consecutive year at the Formula Society of Automotive Engineers Collegiate Design Series May 10-13 at Michigan International Speedway.